 David Curtis is the founder and Artistic Director of Orchestra of the Swan, one of the most successful chamber orchestras in the UK.
 Under his leadership for over twenty years, Orchestra of the Swan now has an annual programme of over 40 concerts, international touring and recording.
-In 2016-17 the orchestra will tour Mexico and Saudi Arabia and recently performed in the Istanbul International Music Festival with leading Turkish actress Tilbe Saran.
+In 2016-17 the orchestra tours Mexico and recently performed in the Istanbul International Music Festival with leading Turkish actress Tilbe Saran.
 David’s recordings with OOTS are frequently broadcast on BBC Radio 3, Classic FM, USA and Canadian public radio and throughout Europe.

 David’s discography includes repertoire by Barber, Arnold Bax, Berlioz, Copland, Elgar, Finzi, Gershwin, Daren Hagen, John Ireland, Mahler, Mozart, Robert Saxton and Vaughan Williams for MSR Classics, Naxos, Signum Classics and Somm and the world première recording of the Robert Stark clarinet concertos with Dimitri Ashkenazy and the Hamburger Symphoniker.
 Future releases include the Shostakovich piano concertos with Peter Donohoe for Signum and a CD of concertos for flute, oboe, clarinet and bassoon by Simon Proctor.

 His recording of the Mendelssohn D minor violin concerto with Tamsin Waley-Cohen was recently BBC Music Magazine’s recommended recording.